GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-on-Debian-based-Linux-Distributions.rst

       useradd -r -M jetty

 #.
-Create your custom Jetty configuration that overrides the default one and will survive upgrades:
+Create your custom Jetty configuration that overrides the default one and will survive to the upgrades:

    * .. code-block:: text